-House panel votes to authorize subpoena for acting attorney general
+House panel authorizes subpoena for acting attorney general

 “This resolution merely authorizes the subpoena,” Nadler said.
 “If Mr. Whitaker appears in the hearing room, as scheduled, and if he provides direct answers to our questions, then I have no intention of ever issuing this subpoena.”

-Whitaker has faced criticism since Trump appointed him in November after ousting Jeff Sessions as attorney general.
+Whitaker has faced criticism since President Donald Trump appointed him in November after ousting Jeff Sessions as attorney general.

 Prior to joining the Justice Department, Whitaker made multiple negative comments about Mueller’s investigation into whether Trump’s campaign may have colluded with Russia.